stuycs-softdev/proj2-pd7-06-Pizza/README.md

 We will be making an application that searches for information about any movie you request.

-Possible API's:
+Possible APIs:

 Info - Open Movie Database

-Description, Price - ITunes
+Description, Price - iTunes

 Reviews - Rotten Tomatoes

-Trailers, Clips - YouTube
+Trailers, Clips - YouTube, iTunes

-Streaming - Netflix

-Buy a copy - Amazon, Ebay
+Buy a copy - Amazon, Ebay, iTunes